 Our favorite feature?
 The built-in registration forms make it easy for new teachers to join the association and connect with other members through an online portal.

 The Elementary Teachers of Toronto’s website was designed by Simplistics on the WordPress platform.
-WordPress’s blog engine is great for their news and events sections.
+WordPress’s blog engine is great for this organization's news and events sections.
 Through a mix of third-party plugins, the association can offer diverse functionality to serve their members.

-Active Schools has a clear membership focus with a ‘Sign Up’ button and dedicated sections for parents and teachers to learn more about the movement and how they can get involved.
+Active Schools has a clear membership focus with a "Join the Movement" button and dedicated sections for parents and teachers to learn more about the movement and how they can get involved.

 Our favorite feature?
-The Movement page offers an in-depth overview of the association’s cause and highlights the impact of their ambassadors and partners.
+The "About Us" page offers an in-depth overview of the association’s cause and highlights the impact of their ambassadors and partners.

 Other associations looking to create a visually appealing website can learn from Active Schools’ attention to detail.
 Their website design has great consistency with the text and imagery.

-Want to delve a little deeper into association web design?
-Check out our favorite web design resources for associations just like yours:
+Want to delve a little deeper into association management and association web design tips?
+Check out these resources: